rahulMehndiratta2602/Natours/README.md

 ## Known Bugs

-Feel free to email me at lakshman.gope2@gmail.com if you run into any issues or have questions, ideas or concerns.
+Feel free to email me at mongodbreactnode@gmail.com if you run into any issues or have questions, ideas or concerns.
 Please enjoy and feel free to share your opinion, constructive criticism, or comments about my work.
 Thank you! 🙂

-## Future Updates

--   Enable PWA
--   Improve overall UX/UI and fix bugs
--   Featured Tours
--   Recently Viewed Tours
--   And More !
-There's always room for improvement!